 A driver that creates a control device object also typically creates a symbolic link for the device object.
 Applications can send I/O requests to the control device object by passing the symbolic link name to an API element, such as the Microsoft Win32 CreateFile function.

 The framework does not attach control device objects to a device stack.
 Therefore, when an application sends an I/O request to a control device object, the I/O manager delivers the request directly to the driver that created the control device object, instead of to the driver at the top of the stack.
 (However, an additional driver can call IoAttachDevice to attach a device object above the control device object.
 In this case, the additional driver receives the I/O request first.)

 A filter driver for a PnP device, if the driver supports a set of custom I/O control codes for applications to use.

 If an application attempted to send the custom I/O control codes to the top of the driver stack (by using, for example, the symbolic link name of a device interface), a driver above the filter driver might fail the I/O request if the driver did not recognize the custom I/O control codes.
 To avoid this problem, the filter driver can create a control device object.
 Applications can use the control device object's symbolic link name to send I/O control codes directly to the filter driver.

-(Note that a better way for the filter driver to avoid the problem is to act as a bus driver and raw mode.
+(Note that a better way for the filter driver to avoid the problem is to act as a bus driver and enumerate child devices that operate in raw mode.
 In other words, for each device that the filter driver supports, the driver can create a physical device object (PDO) that does not require a function driver.
 The driver calls WdfPdoInitAssignRawDevice and WdfDeviceInitAssignName for each of these devices, and the application can identify a device by name when it sends a custom I/O control code.)